Priyanka-Mohanty/DynamicForm/README.md

     view : It identifes that, which types of  components/fields to be display.
 These are following types of views.

-    1.**edittext** :- it displays the editText field,where user can inputs the values.
+    1.edittext :- it displays the editText field,where user can inputs the values.

-    2.**edittextRadio**:- It displays the selection editText  field,in Which list of Options to be display ,when user will click  on that field.
+    2.edittextRadio:- It displays the selection editText  field,in Which list of Options to be display ,when user will click  on that field.

-    3.**edittextCamera**:- It displays the attachment editText field,in Which only images is going to be attach,when user will click that field.
+    3.edittextCamera:- It displays the attachment editText field,in Which only images is going to be attach,when user will click that field.

 "**name**": "profile photo",

     name: It is the components/fields/label's name, which is going to display above the view/field, and it must be unique.

 "**hint**": "please upload your profile photo",

     hint: It is the description of the "name".
 If description is not there, send the field name in "hint"(bydefault send field name).

 "**mandatoryOption**": "true/false",

      mandatoryOption: Components must be filled/ or skiped the field ,which is required at the time of submit the form.

 "**intputType**": "text/number/time/decimal/email",

-        **text**:- Here inputs is only  String format(Bydefault inputType is text).
+        text:- Here inputs is only  String format(Bydefault inputType is text).

-        **number** :- Here inputs is only  in Integer format
+        number :- Here inputs is only  in Integer format

-        **time** :-Here input is  only timestamp
+        time :-Here input is  only timestamp

-        **decimal** :-Here input is  only decimal
+        decimal :-Here input is  only decimal

-        **email** :-Here input is  only email
+        email :-Here input is  only email

 In items :
  These are the following "Key" used for identified.
 All are case sensitive.

-    **P** :- Positive Response (only option is required (No image and remark are required here.))
+    P :- Positive Response (only option is required (No image and remark are required here.))

-    **N** :- Negative Response (only option is required (No image and remark are required here.))
+    N :- Negative Response (only option is required (No image and remark are required here.))

-    **PR** :- Positive Response with reqiured Remarks (only option and remark are required (No image is required here))
+    PR :- Positive Response with reqiured Remarks (only option and remark are required (No image is required here))

-    **NR** :- Negative Response with required Remarks (only option and remark are required (No image is required here))
+    NR :- Negative Response with required Remarks (only option and remark are required (No image is required here))

-    **PC** :- Positive Response with required Capture Images(only option ,remark and image are required.(all required here.))
+    PC :- Positive Response with required Capture Images(only option ,remark and image are required.(all required here.))

-    **NC** :-  Negative Response with required Capture Images (only option ,remark and image are required.(all required here.))
+    NC :-  Negative Response with required Capture Images (only option ,remark and image are required.(all required here.))

-    **PI** :- only option and image are required (No remark is required)
+    PI :- only option and image are required (No remark is required)

-    **NI** :- only option and image are required (No remark is required)
+    NI :- only option and image are required (No remark is required)

 Example :
-   "items": [
-                "P|OK|OK",
-                "NR|Not Done|cleaning is not Done",
-              ]
-Removed the 3rd position in items from previous format.
-The new format is :

 1."items": [
                 "P|OK",
                 "NR|Not Done",
               ]

 Here, There is 2 option is available.
-1st Position,(i.e  NR) defines the, "selection option is a Postive or Negative" 2nd position,(i.e Not Done) defines the " Name of the option".
+1st Position,(i.e  NR) defines the, "selection option is a Positive or Negative" 2nd position,(i.e Not Done) defines the " Name of the option".
-3rd postion,(i.e cleaning is not Done) , After selecting the option ,this the message which will display to the user.(This part removed in new Json format)

 2. "items": []
 Here, There is no option is available.